 A stone-built barn conversion, situated in the centre of the pretty Dales village of Horton-in-Ribblesdale, home of the famous Three Peaks, six miles from Settle.

-With an unusual layout including a first floor sitting room, designed to take advantage of the spectacular views of Pen-y-Ghent from one of the twin bedrooms, this cottage is ideal for small families or groups of friends wishing to get together and enjoy the wonderful Three Peaks country.
+With spectacular views of Pen-y-Ghent from one of the twin bedrooms, this cottage is ideal for small families or groups of friends wishing to get together and enjoy the wonderful Three Peaks country.

 Full of character, your cottage has been styled and furnished in a traditional style with an open plan living area with old beams, a cosy open fire and a lovely old rocking chair.

 There is a dining area and adjoining well-equipped kitchen.

 Outside is a small sitting area, part of a courtyard, which makes an ideal spot to enjoy morning coffee on a sunny day.

 Various walks can be enjoyed from the doorstep, both on the Pennine Way and in the Yorkshire Dales National Park, while more energetic visitors can 'clock in' at the village's Pen-y-Ghent café and take on the challenge of the Three Peaks walk!

 A wonderful cottage for a holiday in the Yorkshire Dales.

-Two bedrooms: 1 x double, 2 x twin (one with en-suite shower, basin and WC).
+Three bedrooms: 1 x double, 2 x twin (one with en-suite shower, basin and WC).
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with open fire.
-First floor sitting room with double sofa bed.